KenTheGreat19/applynhire.com/README.md

 ## Migration Notes

-- The primary site files (HTML/CSS/JS) were moved into the `site/` directory for better organization.
+- The primary site files (HTML/CSS/JS) were moved into `site/` and further organized into `site/css/` and `site/js/` for improved structure.
-- A consolidated auth script (`site/auth-forms.js`) replaces the multiple per-page auth scripts to reduce duplication.
+- A consolidated auth script (`site/js/auth-forms.js`) replaces multiple per-page scripts.
+Auth utilities are in `site/js/auth-common.js`.
+- Deprecated root JS files were moved into `site/legacy/` and replaced with canonical copies under `site/js/`.
 - Root HTML files now redirect to `site/` equivalents to retain backward compatibility while keeping the project structure tidy.
-- Legacy root JS files are kept for reference but should not be used; new code runs from under `site/`.

 Branding and LocalStorage migration
 ---------------------------------